FRBNY-DSGE/DSGE.jl/doc/Data.md

 3. Real wage growth (Bureau of Labor Statistics)
 4. Inflation (GDP Deflator) (Bureau of Economic Analysis)
 5. Inflation (Core PCE) (Bureau of Economic Analysis)
-6. FFR (Federal Reserve Board)
+6. Federal Funds Rate (Board of Governors of the Federal Reserve System)
 7. Consumption growth (Bureau of Economic Analysis)
 8. Investment growth (Bureau of Economic Analysis)
-10. Spread (Baa) (Board of Governors of the Federal Reserve)
+10. Spread (Baa) (Board of Governors of the Federal Reserve System)
-11. 10-year Inflation Expectations (Survey of Professional Forecasters)
+11. 10-year Inflation Expectations (Federal Reserve Bank of Philadelphia)
 12. Total Factor Productivity (Federal Reserve Bank of San Francisco)
+13. Income growth (Bureau of Economic Analysis)

 The following series were used to transform some series into per capita terms: